tokend/js-base/README.md

 >
 > If you are using `js-base` in a browser you can ignore this.
 However, for production backend deployments you should definitely be using `ed25519`.
 If `ed25519` is successfully installed and working `StellarBase.FastSigning` variable will be equal `true`.
 Otherwise it will be `false`.

+## Updating XDR

+To generate or update XDR run `generateXDR.sh` with providing it branch name or commit hash of the needed XDR version.

 ## License
 js-stellar-base is licensed under an Apache-2.0 license.
 See the [LICENSE](./LICENSE) file for details.